TULiberalArts/Political-Science/pages/undergradaute.md

 **Finally**, the major culminates in POLS 4896 (Capstone Seminar), which brings together topical knowledge, research skills, and the learning process into a writing-intensive course to be taken in the final year or semester of study.

 Learn more about the [Bachelor of Arts in Political Science](https://bulletin.temple.edu/undergraduate/liberal-arts/political-science/ba-political-science/).
+Already a major?
+Here's your [Four-Year Plan](https://liberalarts.temple.edu/sites/liberalarts/files/Four-Year%20Plan%20%28FINAL%29.pdf) to graduate with a Political Science BA!

 ## Minor in Political Science
 Want to pair political science with another program of study?
 Our minor is ideal for students who wish to supplement their outside majors with focused knowledge and exposure to the study of politics.
 The political science minor encompasses six courses – two introductory classes, and four upper-level electives.